 Fully open to the public all year, the trails from Gorge Road and Andrews Park are public and unrestricted.
-Only follow the bike trails when there is no bikers around usually at night or winter.
+Only follow the bike trails when there are no bikers around - usually at night or winter.
 Some of the land at the start and beyond the top is private so please stay away from these.

 Stock standard staple Queenstown compulsory for any runner really (add to this Ben Lomond/the Mount Crichton Loop & Lake Hayes).
 These are the most accessible shortish outings for the time-challenged visitor.
 If a local has not done Queenstown Hill then they are not a local!